 Beginner Vinyasa class is mainly targeted to offer the underlying principles of Vinyasa and how it works.
-It is good way to begin the journey of yoga.
+It is a good way to begin the journey of yoga.
 In this class, asana sequences are presented in slower and detailed manner than in Open and Spiritual Warrior classes.

 Spiritual Warrior Class

 Jivamukti’s third style of yoga is mainly designed for the people having less and certain time to practice yoga.
-In this class, chanting, asana with warm up, sun salutation, pranayama, meditation are structured to conduct in a class in a pace rather than trying to go with discourse.
+In this class, chanting, asana with warm up, sun salutation, pranayama, meditation are structured to conduct in a class at a pace rather than trying to go with discourse.

 In-Class Private Class

 Jivamukti has its fourth style of yoga class which mainly maintains the traditional belief of yoga which has to be dealt with one to one.
-It specifically focuses on dealing with single person and taking one to the open class as an assistant of Certified Jivamukti Yoga Teacher.
+It specifically focuses on dealing with a single person and taking one to the open class as an assistant of Certified Jivamukti Yoga Teacher.
 It offers both opportunities; to learn individually as well as to experience the open class.
-At the end of each In-Class Private, one is given massage while in savasana with deep relaxation.
+At the end of each In-Class Private, one is given the massage while in savasana with deep relaxation.

-Jivamukti Yoga’s sixth style classes in particular emphasizes the three steps; choose a seat, be still and focus.
+Jivamukti Yoga’s sixth style classes, in particular, emphasizes the three steps; choose a seat, be still and focus.
 It’s all about silent repetition of the mantra assimilating with the ingoing and outgoing breath as a form of meditation.
 It’s the practice of realizing the supreme self initially observing the combination of the body with breath and mind and thought and then letting go of the identification of the body and mind.
 The vital stand on which Jivamukti is based on is its ultimate goal to realize the liberation or the enlightenment.

 History of Jivamukti Yoga

-With the hope of better world, better life and harmonious relationship among all the living and non-living things in the world, Jivamukti Yoga was coined with the brilliant mind and honest aim of brighter world by two inspiring and wonderful yoga seekers named David Life and Sharon Gannon in 1984.
+With the hope of the better world, better life and harmonious relationship among all the living and non-living things in the world, Jivamukti Yoga was coined with the brilliant mind and honest aim of the brighter world by two inspiring and wonderful yoga seekers named David Life and Sharon Gannon in 1984.

 By the direct inspiration and connection of Shri Brahmananda Sarasvati, Shri K. Pattabhi Jois, and Swami Nirmalananda, these two people collected and combined different theories and aspects of yoga to bring it in the name of Jivamukti Yoga.

-While being a dancer and musician Sharon Gannon happened to meet her yoga-partner at a program conducted at restaurant.
+While being a dancer and musician Sharon Gannon happened to meet her yoga-partner at a program conducted at the restaurant.
 Actually, she had started learning yoga since 1969.
 The coincidence to meet with her partner of yoga journey took place in the decade of 80s.
 The owner of the restaurant named David Life came to be the spiritual journeyer of her life as well as the devout and sincere supporter of the yoga journey that both of them continued together since then.
-They visited many times to India together with the sheer devotion and dedication to enhance their yogic life-experience and insights.
-The wisdom and wonder of Yoga was taken in their body, mind and spirit to make it expand in the United States.
+They visited many times to India together with the sheer devotion and dedication to enhance the yogic life-experience and insights.
+The wisdom and wonder of Yoga were taken in their body, mind, and spirit to make it expand in the United States.
 They set up Jivamukti Yoga Society in the East Village of New York City.
-Currently, Jivamukti has been one of the most comprehensive and elaborative styles of yoga which has attempted to include not only the trendy aspect of asana but also pranayama, meditation, mantra chanting, scriptures and learning Sanskrit language.
-Moreover, Jivamukti also approves the life of veganism, humanity and non-violence as its strict elements of yoga.
+Currently, Jivamukti has been one of the most comprehensive and elaborative styles of yoga which has attempted to include not only the trendy aspect of asana but also pranayama, meditation, mantra chanting, scriptures and learning the Sanskrit language.
+Moreover, Jivamukti also approves the life of veganism, humanity, and non-violence as its strict elements of yoga.